 Can You Make Ruth’s Chris Steak in Your Home?

 When it comes to taking this delicious steak home, the process of cooking it as it is precisely done is impossible.
-This is because they use commercial-grade boilers, which is something at-home kitchens cannot create.

 However, you can replicate the process with high heat:

 What Do You Need To Recreate A Ruth’s Chris Steak?

 While you won’t recreate the aged beef process, you can still soften the meat using sous vide.
 In this case, Ruth’s Chris has a steak that is enhanced by garlic butter.
 So combine garlic and other seasonings in a sous vide bag to get started.